 Yes, this can vary from demonstration programmes under the Medicare programme involving multiple companies and intended to enhance quality of care, to Cooperative Research and Development Agreements (CRADAs) with the National Institutes of Health involving research on new treatments.
-Over the last year, a particular focus is collaboration with the Department of Health and Human Services' Biological

-Advanced Research and Development Authority (BARDA) on the development of vaccines, drugs, and other countermeasures for use in treating COVID-19.
+In recent years, a particular focus is collaboration with the Department of Health and Human Services' Biological Advanced Research and Development Authority (BARDA) on the development of vaccines, drugs, and other countermeasures for use in treating COVID-19.